bobbingwide/gvg_bulk_update/README.md

 ## Changelog
+# 0.4.0
+* Changed: Improve update by product or bulk update #6
+* Fixed: Avoid duplicated options by using trim() #7
+* Changed: Temporarily disable display of Option names and Products #8
+* Added: Start adding PHPUnit tests #9

 # 0.3.0
 * Added: Support direct edit of price, description, name and image where it varies by product #6

 # 0.2.0
 * Changed: Allow update of the Name field #4